The Role of Pharmacists in Addressing New Jersey's Opioid Crisis

 Participants will have the opportunity to ask questions.

-Available Credit: To satisfy the statutory mandate that licensed pharmacists obtain at least one credit in continuing education programs concerning prescription opioid drugs as a condition of licensure renewal, participants should successfully complete the enduring course and then submit the certificate received to the New Jersey Board of Pharmacy for one non-didactic continuing education credit.
+Available Credit: This enduring course satisfies the statutory mandate that licensed pharmacists obtain one credit in continuing education programs concerning prescription opioid drugs as a condition of licensure renewal.
+Upon successful completion of the enduring course, participants will receive a certificate of completion, and should retain it in accordance with the New Jersey Board of Pharmacy’s regulations.

 Participants must complete the Pre-Assessment, Post-Assessment, and Knowledge Assessment to receive a certificate of completion.

-You must be present for the entire live webinar to receive full credit.
+You must be present for the entire enduring course to receive full credit.

 Hearing Impaired Registrants: This enduring course will contain closed captioning.